Burned remnants of prized Jackie Robinson statue found after theft from public park in Kansas

 The police spokesperson said that with assistance from arson investigators, they have conducted more than 100 interviews.
 Surveillance video shows two people hauling the sculpture away in the dark, to a truck that was later found abandoned.

-''Yes, it's really disheartening to see the remnants of the statue and the disgraceful way in which it has been disrespected,'' Wichita police Chief Joe Sullivan said, describing the discovery of it as a ''direct indication of the pressure'' the perpetrators felt from the ongoing investigation.
+''Yes, it's really disheartening to see the remnants of the statue and the disgraceful way in which it has been disrespected,'' Wichita police Chief Joe Sullivan said, describing the discovery of it as a ''direct indication of the pressure'' suspects felt from the ongoing investigation.

 He said police are conferring with the prosecutor's office on a regular basis.

-Note: This story has been corrected to show that the nonprofit is named League 42, not League 32.